 VPN Unlimited comes with a lot of interesting security and privacy add-ons.
 However, a VPN like NordVPN takes security to another level.
-Being based in the U.S. is always going to make privacy buffs shy away, but services like StrongVPN and IPVanish alleviate some of that concern with their zero logging policies.
+Being based in the US. will always make privacy buffs shy away, but services like StrongVPN and IPVanish alleviate some of that concern with their zero-logging policies.
 Finally, having access to streaming sites are great, but most other premium VPNs offer the same.

 If one thing is quite enticing about VPN Unlimited, it’s the lifetime subscription plan for $199.99 (and often discounted to $149.99).
 This makes it one of the most affordable VPN services around, at least in the longterm.

-VPN Unlimited is not bad by any stretch, but there a few red flags make it difficult to recommend.
-However, your experience could be entirely different from mine.
-Especially if you live in North America or Europe, where the bulk of VPN Unlimited’s servers are located.
-Luckily, you can take advantage of the seven-day trial or seven-day no questions asked money back guarantee and find out risk free.
+VPN Unlimited is not bad by any stretch, but a few red flags make it difficult to recommend.
+However, your experience could be entirely different from mine, especially if you live in North America or Europe, where the bulk of VPN Unlimited’s servers are located.
+Luckily, you can take advantage of the seven-day trial or seven-day no questions asked money-back guarantee and find out risk-free.
 If it suits your needs, that lifetime plan is certainly unbeatable.

 We’ll be bringing you even more quick review looks at some of the best VPN services in the weeks and months to come.
 If there is a particular VPN you would like us to review, do let us know in the comments section below!